Three traits that define a company’s culture: pros and cons

 Rather than operating on a spectrum, like with leadership styles, workplace cultures that position themselves as dedicated to particular priorities often get divided into clusters.

-A popular company culture defines itself as putting customers first, prioritizing quick feedback loops and product tweaks aimed at keeping a constant finger on the pulse of what’s popular.
-This kind of culture works best for workers who love innovation and spontaneous change, but may come as a challenge to those who wish for more stability and less perpetual course-correction.
+A “popular-first” company culture defines itself as putting customers first, prioritizing quick feedback loops and product tweaks aimed at keeping a constant finger on the pulse of what’s popular.
+This kind of culture works best for workers who love innovation and spontaneous change but may come as a challenge to those who wish for more stability and less perpetual course-correction.

 Some companies, idealistic and otherwise, position themselves as purpose-first.
 Purpose-driven cultures can appear in smaller companies looking to combine social impact with profit, or in larger corporations looking to offset (or appear to offset) their corporate impact.
 These cultures can create a meaningful environment for employees personally invested in the values the company projects, but can also become, at best, annoying, and, at worst, hypocritical in the eyes of employees who care more about projects than stated idealisms.
 Make sure your values line up with the company or team you’re looking to join, and try to take a peek behind the curtain to see if they even really do practice what they preach.